rdcoletta/genomic_prediction_svs/README.md

-## Reconstructing PHG35 based on RIL genotypes
+## Reconstruct PHG35 based on RIL genotypes

 Based on previous QC, the PHG35 parent has much more heterozygotes than expected for a fully inbred line.
 This might very likely be due to polen contamination in the seeds used to do the genotyping.
 Now that we have SNP chip data in the refgen v4 assembly, I can use the marker genotypes in the RIL data from all PHG35 progeny and figure out the PHG35 haplotype based on the genotype of the other parent used to develop that progeny.
 To do that, I wrote `scripts/reconstruct_PHG35_from_RIL_data.R`.